tmcfarlane/Sample_Api_ASPNET/README.md

 # A Sample ASP.NET Core Web Api
 I am building the sample api from [this tutorial] but I'm using Visual Studio Code instead of Visual Studio.

+Below is the default readme data from ASP.NET core.
+I'm going to leave this here for other's references.

 -----

 # Welcome to ASP.NET Core